frank038/SimpleFM/README.md

 - trashcan
 - media
 - bookmarks
+- mount some archive files through archivemount (more types can be added if supported by archivemount)
 - custom actions
 - custom thumbnailers
 - custom folder icon
 - sticky selection by pressing in the circle
 - and more...

+Customizations throu the cfg.py file.

 ![My image](https://github.com/frank038/SimpleFM/blob/main/screenshot1.png)